Dogs

 Spaying and neutering your dog is a crucial decision that involves several factors to consider.
 After the surgery, proper care and rest are essential for a successful dog surgery recovery, which usually takes about 7 to 10 days.

-Papaya Veterinary Care offers on-site surgery at select locations.
-But, by making an appointment, we can see you at any of our locations for an evaluation if you feel a spay or neuter surgery is needed for your pet.
-By making an informed decision and taking into account all these aspects, you can become a responsible pet owner and ensure the long-term health and happiness of your beloved companion.
+Papaya Veterinary Care offers Spay and Neuter surgeries at our Carmel Valley location.
+By making an informed decision and taking into account all these aspects, you can become an educated pet owner and ensure the long-term health and happiness of your beloved companion.